RubenFr-zz/Watermarking/README.md

 ## Usage

-Pick an image you want to watermake and run !
+Pick an image you want to watermark and run !

 ## Version

-Working version (tested 4x4, 6x6 and 12x12 images)
+Working version
+See result: .Matlab/watermarked_image(result)_1.txt vs ./Matlab/output.txt